brun0ne/ThreeIO/README.md

 https://brun0ne.github.io/ThreeJS-IO-Game/

 ## Installation
-If you want to run this yourself, you need [NodeJS](https://nodejs.org/en/).
+If you want to build it yourself, you need [NodeJS](https://nodejs.org/en/).
 Then clone the repo:
 ```console
 $ git clone https://github.com/brun0ne/ThreeJS-IO-Game
 ```